AerieMinor/Linux/README.md

 # LinuxFinal
-Portion of Final for Linux Course
+Portion of Final for Linux Course/n
 Portion of Midterm exam for Linux Course